Sunday, September 28, 2008

 The newly converted Nazi, Fascist, Communist was more than willing to sacrifice individuality and freedom of choice if it meant he could also get rid of his blemished, imperfect self.
 Hoffer points out in The True Believer, “When we lose our individual independence in the corporate-ness of a mass movement, we find a new freedom – freedom to hate, bully, lie, torture, murder, and betray without shame and remorse.”

-The Society of Friends in its various Yearly Meetings, ‘wider governments’ and professional political action organizations might have been taken over by ‘misfits’ - those who mind others’ business to bring about ‘change’.
-These would be the potential failed artists turned demagogue and the nuisances (the current elite ministers) who find it difficult to focus on improving themselves, who instead turn to ambient causes (like peace protesting).
-These are the dishonest who might find it difficult to remember when the last time they sweat in the carrying out of some task as a part of earning their living.
-We might put our faith in the more sensible and practical, albeit few, young adults under the age of 50 now up and coming among the Religious Society of Friends.
-Do we really want change?
-Where should that change come from?
+These would be the potential failed artists turned demagogue (the current elite ministers) who find it difficult to focus on improving themselves, who instead turn to ambient causes (like protesting anything and everything that doesn't directly concern them).
+These are the dishonest Friends who might find it difficult to remember when the last time they sweat in the carrying out of some task as a part of earning their living.